nadiarichards/word-count-challenge/README.md

-# word-count-challenge

-#2.
-Word Count Challenge
+# 2. Word Count Challenge

 Creating a word count app that would return a couple of different measurements.